Frequently Asked Questions

 Please confirm with us (by emailing firstname.lastname@example.org) when you have received the funds in your bank account.

-How much is the grant for an the IOFF-Subspecialty Three–Month Fellowship and what does it cover?
+How much is the grant for an the IOFF-Three–Month Subspecialty Fellowship and what does it cover?

-US$6000 (maximum) or 5000 EUR to help cover travel and living expenses for three months.
+US$ 6.000 (maximum) or 5.000 EUR to help cover travel and living expenses for three months.
 The exact amount is subject to actual student-style living expenses in the host country.
-Fellows can spent their grant as needed.
-Additional expenses have to be covered by the fellow’s own means.
+Fellows can spend their grant as needed.
+An increase of the grant is not possible.
+Additional expenses will be covered by the fellow’s own means.

-How much is the grant for an the IOFF-RRF Helmerich Subspecialty One-Year Fellowship and what does it cover?
+How much is the grant for an the IOFF-One Year Subspecialty Fellowship and what does it cover?

-US$30000 to help cover travel and living expenses for one year.
-Fellows can spent their grant as needed.
-Additional expenses have to be covered by the fellow’s own means.
+US$ 25.000 resp.
+US$ 30.000 to help cover travel and living expenses for one year.
+Fellows can spend their grant as needed.
+An increase of the grant is not possible.
+Additional expenses will be covered by the fellow’s own means.

 Where will I stay during my fellowship?